 Configuration methods can also be used to configure the router or coordinator to accept or deny access request of new devices.
 The topology is modified.

-6.12.3 BBF TR069
+6.12.3 BBF TR-069

 TR-069 provides FULL support for this requirement.

 TR-069 does allow for configuration of properties for Local Area Networks that can determine which devices are to be included within a Local Area Network.
 TR-069 does this for CWMP and non-CWMP enabled devices.